Switzerland Mortgage Guide Fact Sheet and FAQ – Frequently Asked Questions

 Be prepared to provide extensive documentation, such as:

-The bank basically wants to fully understand your financial situation and ensure you can pay the mortgage even under stress.
-As a high-net-worth individual, also be ready to discuss your broader asset holdings – some banks have internal forms to list your net worth.
-It can feel intrusive, but it’s standard procedure in private banking due diligence.
+Swiss lenders aim to fully understand your financial situation and ensure you can pay the mortgage under stress scenarios.
+It can feel intrusive, but it’s standard due diligence.

 Are there any special conditions for Americans (or other nationalities)?